Battle of Hellzapoppin Ridge and Hill 600A: Hill 600A

-Company 'I' was sent up, and its commander, misreading the situation and thinking that the Japanese held the crest of the ridge, rather than the foot of its reverse slope, ordered a three-pronged "double envelopment" maneuver, utilizing two elements of his force to flank while the third attacked frontally.
+Company I was sent up, and its commander, misreading the situation and thinking that the Japanese held the crest of the ridge rather than the foot of its reverse slope, ordered a three-pronged "double envelopment" maneuver, utilizing two elements of his force to flank while the third attacked frontally.
 With almost no appreciation of the situation or the terrain, the maneuvering elements turned-in to affect the envelopment too soon and consequently moved into the flanks of the platoon that was in contact, rather than the Japanese emplacements.
-Consequently, they too began to take heavy fire and as a result, the American company commander gave the order to withdraw so that an artillery strike could be called down on the Japanese.
-This too proved to be unsuccessful in forcing the Japanese from the hill and Company 'I' returned to the main defensive position before sunset.
+Consequently, they too began to take heavy fire, and as a result Company I commander gave the order to withdraw so that an artillery strike could be called down on the Japanese.
+This too proved to be unsuccessful in forcing the Japanese from the hill, and Company I returned to the main defensive position before sunset.

-The following day, 23 December, Company 'K' from the 3rd Battalion, 21st Marines, renewed the attack with a heavy-weapons platoon attached to provide support by fire.
-Forming up for an attack further south from where Company 'I' had attacked the day before, one platoon was sent on a reconnaissance along a steep, narrow ridge.
+On 23 December Company K renewed the attack with a heavy-weapons platoon attached to provide support by fire.
+Forming up for an attack further south from where Company I had attacked the day before, one platoon was sent on a reconnaissance along a steep, narrow ridge.
 Receiving heavy fire, it was forced to fall back and artillery was called in.
-This had only limited results due to tree bursts; nevertheless, half an hour later, a second platoon was thrown in and this too was turned back by stiff resistance.
+This had only limited results because of tree bursts; nevertheless, half an hour later, a second platoon was thrown in, and this too was turned back by stiff resistance.
 Once again indirect fire support was called in, this time lasting only ten minutes but augmented by mortar fires, after which a flanking attack was attempted.
-This proved unsuccessful and as night fell, Company 'K' withdrew.
-The next day, however, Marine patrols found that the Japanese had abandoned the position during the night.
+This proved unsuccessful, and as night fell Company K withdrew.
+On the morning of 24 December, however, Marine patrols found that the Japanese had abandoned the position during the night.
 Four Marines had been killed and eight wounded in taking the position; only one Japanese body was found when the position was searched later.